unlaunch/documentation/_docs/sdks/java-sdk.md

 This is intended for testing, including unit testing.
 This allows you to pass a YAML file containing feature flags and the variations to return when they are evaluated.
 You can also control dynamic configuration and specify which values to return.
 Please see [Offline Mode](https://docs.unlaunch.io/docs/sdks/java-sdk#offline-mode) below for more information and a YAML template.

 ##### `host()`
 Unlaunch server to connect to for downloading feature flags and for submitting events.
-Only use this if you are running Unlaunch backend service on-premise or are enterprise customer.
+Only use this if you are running Unlaunch backend service on-premise or are an enterprise customer.
 The default value is https://api.unlaunch.io

 ## Advanced Usage